-The Location Identifier (#1294)report provides the ability for a STA to receive an indirect URI reference and forward that reference to an external agent for the purposes of that agent gathering the STA’s location value.
-The protocol used to query for a location report based on the Public Identifier URI provided in the Location Identifier (#1294)report is beyond the scope of this standard.
+The Location Identifier (#1294)report provides the ability for a STA to receive one or more

+indirect URI references and forward a subset of those references to an external agent for the purposes of that agent gathering the STA’s location value.
+The protocol used to query for a location report based on the Public Identifier URI/FQDN provided in the Location Identifier (#1294)report is indicated by the URI/FQDN Descriptor field.

+FQDNs, one per location server, that can be used to discover the location server and establish communications with it.
+The protocol used with the location server is indicated by the URI/FQDN Descriptor field.

 If dot11RMIdentifierMeasurementActivated is true and location information is not available, the STA shall reject any Location Identifier (#1294)request and shall respond with a Measurement Report frame including a Measurement Report element with the incapable bit set to 1.
-If dot11RMIdentifierMeasurementActivated is true and location information is available, the STA shall respond with a Measurement Report frame including one Location Identifier Report element.
+If dot11RMIdentifierMeasurementActivated is true and location information is available, the STA shall respond with a Measurement Report frame including one Measurement Report element containing a Location Identifier Report element that carries one or more Public Identifier URI/FQDN subelements.

 10.11.10.2 Requesting a neighbor report